T-SCORE Research Team

 Meet our Research Team!
 Find out more about who we are and the many organizations we represent.

-The diverse T-SCORE Research Team consists of individuals from the University of Kansas Medical Center, the University of Kansas, and Greenbush Southeast Kansas Education Service Center – read more about our team below:
+The diverse T-SCORE Research Team consists of individuals from the University of Kansas Medical Center (Kansas City, KS) and the University of Kansas (Lawrence) – read more about our team below:

 Co-Principal Investigator, Evaluation